Malappuram Lok Sabha constituency: General Election 2024

+Legislative Assembly Constituency wise Results 2024

 Bye-election 2021

 Malappuram Lok Sabha Constituency went for bypoll on 6 April 2021 along with the 2021 Kerala Legislative Assembly Election.
 On May 2, the results were announced along with the results of the Legislative Assembly Elections.
 Former Rajya Sabha MP Abdussamad Samadani won the election by a margin of 1,14,615 votes.

-General election 2019
+2019

 According to Election Commission, there are 13,40,547 registered voters in Malappuram Constituency for 2019 Lok Sabha Election.